-- Rich data from a large sample allowing for pre-exposure history and long follow-up, spanning across primary and secondary care - Contextualisation of post-treatment obesity prevalence by comparison with general population adjusted for sex and age - A broad range of patient relevant cardio-metabolic outcomes will be evaluated - Large real world observational study of treatment options not amenable to randomised clinical trials - The main study's limitations are related to the intrinsic nature of the real-world data, such as the secondary use of data or the presence of missing data palpitations and anxiety.2 Treatment is critical to minimise complications including atrial fibrillation and stroke that contribute to the observed 20% increase in mortality.3
+- ► Rich data from a large sample allowing for preexposure history and long follow-up, spanning across primary and secondary care. - Contextualisation of post-treatment obesity prevalence by comparison with the general population adjusted for sex and age. - A broad range of patient-relevant cardiometabolic outcomes will be evaluated. - Large real-world observational study of treatment options not amenable to randomised clinical trials. - The study's main limitations are related to the intrinsic nature of the real-world data, such as the secondary use of data or the presence of missing data.